-Indirect costs are allowed and at the applicant organization's approved rate (e.g. Negotiated Indirect Cost Rate) and can be applied to personnel, benefits, supplies, and travel.
-Indirect can be applied to only the first \$25,000 on subcontracted funds.
+Indirect costs are allowed at a rate of up to 20%, regardless of the applicant organization's approved rate (e.g. Negotiated Indirect Cost Rate), and can be applied to personnel, benefits, supplies, and travel.
+Indirect cannot be applied to subcontracted funds.
 Indirect costs include but are not limited to: utilities, office space rental, phone service, and other administrative activities.
 If a grantee seeks to recover indirect costs from an SMP Grant, this item should be included as a line item in the approved project budget.